Roofing Contractor Marketing Step By Step Breakdown

 In this guide, we’re going to go deep into the specifics of roofing contractor marketing in 2018.
-Starting with the absolute essentials, we will be guiding you through how to set up manage and build a roofing lead generation system for your roofing business that you own and can depend on.
+Starting with the absolute essentials, we will be guiding you through how to set up manage and build a system that consistently generates roofing leads that you own and can depend on.

 For roofing contractors, outbound marketing would be direct mail, flyers, door knocking, purchasing leads etc. Techniques where you first acquire a simple piece of information about your target homeowners and then create online or off-line campaigns to those targeted people for your services.

 Roofing SEO, on the other hand is all about inbound marketing.
 It is attracting homeowners to your business by creating content that is resourceful to them and leads to purchases.
 Inbound marketing have a lot to do with setting your roofing business as an authority in your city/town by using roofing content marketing, press releases, roofing social media marketing and search engine optimization, etc.

 Although both methods should be used by a business to expedite growth, they are two completely different approaches.
 Another way to look at the two methods is while outbound is a quick turn on/turn off feature and inbound campaigns take some time to build up but has a snowball effect as time passes.

 In this article we want to focus on the methods the that are currently working for roofers in 2018.
 Methods that are most efficient and brings the greatest return on investment for your time and resources a business puts in.
 I once asked a mentor of mine, what is the best way a roofing contractor can grow his business today?
 He answered the door-to-door knocking and Google maps optimization.